 - BAKE.
-Place in the middle of the oven for 20 mins with convection on, 25 minutes w/no convection (or 28 minutes at 450F).
-Remove lid and it should be puffed and just lightly golden and internal temp close to 200F (if not, put lid back on for a few more minutes).
-Lower heat to 450 F, Continue baking 10- 15 minutes until deeply golden and internal temp reaches 202- 208F.
+Place dutch oven in the middle of the 500F oven for 20 mins with convection on, 25 minutes w/no convection (or 28 minutes at 450F).
+Remove lid.
+It should be puffed and just lightly golden and internal temp close to 200F (if not, put lid back on for a few more minutes).
+Lower heat to 450 F, continue baking 10-15 minutes until deeply golden and internal temp reaches 204- 208F.
 No pale loaves please, let them get golden!
 (For a less “crusty” loaf, increase covered baking time, lower uncovered baking time.
 You can play with this for desired results.)

 - STORE: Store the bread wrapped in a kitchen towel for the first day or two to keep the crust nice and crispy, then move it to a zip lock bag to keep it moist for longer.
 Bread can also be sliced and frozen.
 Make sourdough croutons with leftover bread- great in salads and soups!